MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-server-parameters.md

 ### max_connections

 The memory size of the server determines the value of `max_connections`.
-The [physical memory size](./concepts-service-tiers-storage.md#physical-memory-size-gb) in the following table represents the available RAM, in gigabytes, on your Azure Database for MySQL flexible server.
+The [physical memory size](./concepts-service-tiers-storage.md#physical-memory-size-gb) in the following table represents the available RAM, in gigabytes, on your Azure Database for MySQL Flexible Server.

 |Pricing tier|vCores|Physical memory size (GB)|Default value|Min value|Max value|
 |---|---|---|---|---|---|